-Future implementations may consider a more sophisticated formulation of the wake expansion coefficient k_w , using for example turbulence intensity and/or atmospheric stability (Stevens et al., 2016); a more advanced wake loss model, such as one based on the Gaussian model by Xie and Archer (2015)(Bastankhah and Porté-Agel, 2014; Xie and Archer, 2015); and a separate model for the TKE in the wake (one that would not rely on advection alone to inject the correct amount of TKE in the wake of the wind farm), to improve the wind farm power and flow prediction in mesoscale numerical simulations.
+The proposed Jensen wind farm parameterization predicts the power generation at each wind turbine, without increasing too much the computational cost (about 2%), which makes it a valuable tool for practical applications, such as estimation of the annual energy production and optimization of wind-farm layout.
+Future implementations may consider a more sophisticated formulation of the wake expansion coefficient $k_w$ , using for example turbulence intensity and/or atmospheric stability (Stevens et al., 2016); a more advanced wake loss model, such as the Gaussian model by Xie and Archer (2015); and a separate model for the TKE in the wake (one that would not rely on advection alone to inject the correct amount of TKE in the wake of the wind farm), to improve the wind farm power and flow prediction in mesoscale numerical simulations.

-575 Code and data availability.
+550 Code and data availability.
 The authors are in the process of making the Jensen code available through the WRF github website.
 The wind farm data are proprietary and may not be distributed.